ossu/bioinformatics/README.md

 **If the course isn't open, do it anyway with the resources from the previous class.**

+### How to track and show your progress

+1. Create an account in [Trello](https://trello.com/).
+1. Copy [this](https://trello.com/b/yax8Kgnh) board to your personal account.
+See how to copy a board [here](http://blog.trello.com/you-can-copy-boards-now-finally/).

+Now that you have a copy of our official board, you just need to pass the cards to the `Doing` column or `Done` column as you progress in your study.

+We also have **labels** to help you have more control through the process.
+The meaning of each of these labels is:

+- `Main Curriculum`: cards with that label represent courses that are listed in our curriculum.
+- `Extra Courses`: cards with that label represent courses that was added by the student.
+- `Doing`: cards with that label represent courses the student is current doing.
+- `Done`: cards with that label represent courses finished by the student.
+Those cards should also have the link for at least one project/article built with the knowledge acquired in such course.
+- `Section`: cards with that label represent the section that we have in our curriculum.
+Those cards with the `Section` label are only to help the organization of the Done column.
+You should put the *Course's cards* below its respective *Section's card*.
+- `Extra Sections`: cards with that label represent sections that was added by the student.

+The intention of this board is to provide for our students a way to track their progress, and also the ability to show their progress through a public page for friends, family, employers, etc. You can change the status of your board to be **public** or **private**.

 ### Should I take all courses?

 **Yes!** The intention is to conclude **all** the courses listed here!
 Also we highly encourage you to complete more by reading papers and attending research projects after your coursework is done.